hazaarlabs/hazaar-mvc/docs/src/docs/dbi/filesystem.md

 This page is tagged as a draft and is a work in progress.
 It is not yet complete and may contain errors or inaccuracies.
 :::

-The Hazaar DBI library provides a DBI filesystem backend for Hazaar MVC's filesystem abstraction.
+The Hazaar DBI library provides a DBI filesystem backend for Hazaar's filesystem abstraction.
 This backend can be used to store all files and directories in any relational database supported by PDO and the Hazaar DBI library.

 ## Preparing the database